fbpx

 Red store-bought nectar and nectar mixes are not recommended by hummingbird experts.
 Use this simple hummingbird food recipe instead of buying “nectar”.

 Skip the preservatives.
 Skip the red dye.
 Skip the opportunity for harmful pathogens.
 Skip carrying the stuff home from the store.
 Just use regular plain old refined white sugar and boil it up with tap water.
-Its better for the birds and cheaper for you!
+It’s better for the birds and cheaper for you!
 If you do buy nectar mix, opt for a brand that doesn’t contain the red dye.

 “Commercially mixed hummingbird preparations often contain preservatives that may be harmful to birds.
 Shipment and shelf storage times give bacteria and fungi increased opportunities to multiply in these preparations.”